-As one of the nation’s oldest and largest historically Black academic health institutions, Meharry’s new six-story residential facility features 126-unit center apartment-style units within a learning community environment, equipped with academic and social spaces to nurture the next generation of diverse healthcare professionals.
+As one of the nation’s oldest and largest historically Black academic health institutions, Meharry’s new six-story residential facility features 126 apartment-style units in a learning community environment designed to nurture the next generation of diverse healthcare professionals.

 Advancing Health Equity